ChillyOctopus/AptTextWebsite/README.md

+For what the javascript deliverable has changed, please see commit comments and history.

 The code for the startup website - HTML, CSS, ect.
 This repo contains all of that information and code.

 # ***What is startup for?***